 It is the mission of the Equal Opportunity Division to serve, support, and find solutions for Ohioans by ensuring equal opportunity to and fair treatment in government contracting and state employment.
 The Division strives to achieve its mission by enforcing affirmative action and equal employment opportunity policies, and implementing and monitoring the state’s procurement preference programs for minority-owned, women-owned, veteran-owned, and socially and economically disadvantaged businesses.

 Due to the ongoing COVID-19 situation, our office staff is working remotely to continue to serve your needs.
 Customers needing to submit documents may continue to do so through email, U.S. mail, or delivery services.
-Additionally, our phone line is open (614-466-8380) and we are also responding to inquiries via email (email@example.com).
+Additionally, our phone line is open (614-466-8380).
 Please be aware that while we are able to receive mail deliveries, those materials are routing for processing every few days.
-To reduce processing delay, submission via email whenever possible is encouraged at firstname.lastname@example.org.
+To reduce processing delay, submission via email whenever possible is encouraged at email@example.com.

 Eric M. Seabrook, Deputy Director